Shash0501/web-shell/README.md

-# Web Shell

-This is a basic example of a web shell, using node-pty and xterm.js.

-## How to run it?

-Run the below command and then visit http://localhost:8080/ in your browser.
+Run the below command and then visit http://localhost:8080/ .

 ```bash
 npm install